TWO-STROKE TUESDAY | FIRST YEAR OF THE ALUMINUM YZ250 FRAME

 Q: IS IT STILL THE BEST ENGINE IN 2005?

-A: Yes and no. Yes, because it has a very responsive, very usable and very broad.
+A: Yes and no. Yes, because it is very responsive, very usable and very broad.
 It cracks the 30 horsepower mark at an ultra-low 5700 rpm, peaks out at 46.4 horsepower at 8600 rpm and doesn’t give up the ghost (defined as dropping back below 30 horsepower) until 9700 rpm.
 It is the King of Breadth.

 No, because the 2005 Suzuki RM250, an unabashed YZ250 clone engine, has a snappier low-to-mid transition (although it doesn’t crack 30 horsepower until 6600 rpm), makes one more horse at 8500 rpm and doesn’t give up the ghost until 10,000 rpm.
 It is the King of Quickness.